bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Drizzle and Breezy
+- Breezy and Mostly Cloudy
-- 77% humidity
+- 82% humidity
-- 15 mph wind
+- 16 mph wind
-- 80% cloud cover
+- 83% cloud cover
 - 46 AQI 🟩
 - 0.38 inches of rain expected in the next 48 hours